|

 • Instant Chocolate Pudding Mix (Powdered)

-STEP 1: Add marshmallows to a microwave safe bowl and microwave for 30-sec intervals to melt.
-You don’t want to overheat them as they will burn!
+First, add marshmallows to a microwave-safe bowl and microwave for 30-second intervals to melt.
+Don’t overheat them, as they will burn!
 This should take about a minute.

 Caution, the marshmallows will be very hot!

-Remove the bowl carefully from microwave using potholders as needed.
+Remove the bowl carefully from the microwave using potholders as needed.
 Stir carefully to evenly distribute heat.
 Heat again if needed.
-A bag of marshmallows should take about a minute all together, but heating in increments will make sure they don’t burn.
+A bag of marshmallows should take about a minute to cook, but heating in increments will ensure they don’t burn.

-SCIENCE TIP: Have you ever noticed what happens to marshmallows in the microwave?
-It’s an example of a physical change, and you can read more about it below or when we had some STEM fun with peeps.
+🔎 SCIENCE TIP: Have you ever noticed what happens to marshmallows in the microwave?
+It’s an example of a physical change, and you can read more about it below.

 edible chocolate slime tutorial with 3 ingredient edible chocolate slime recipePin